-We have performed a limited assurance engagement on the accompanying Green Bond Report for the period 1 January 2021 up to 31 December 2021 (hereafter: the Green Bond Report) of PostNL N.V. (hereafter: the Company) based in The Hague, the Netherlands.
+We have performed a limited assurance engagement on the accompanying Green Bond Report for the period 28 June 2020 up to 31 December 2020 (hereafter: the Green Bond Report) of PostNL N.V. (hereafter: the Company) based in The Hague, the Netherlands.

-Based on our procedures performed and the evidence obtained, nothing has come to our attention that causes us to believe that the Green Bond Report is not prepared, in all material respects, in accordance with the criteria as developed by the Company and included in the "PostNL Green Bond Framework" as available on the Company's website and the applied supplemental reporting criteria as disclosed in section "Basis of preparation" of the Green Bond Report.
+Based on our procedures performed nothing has come to our attention that causes us to believe that the information in the Green Bond Report is not prepared, in all material respects, in accordance with the criteria as developed by the Company and included in the "PostNL Green Bond Framework" and the applied supplemental reporting criteria as disclosed in section "Basis of preparation" of the Green Bond Report.